-NSU ID#: FALL 2019 Home #:
+NSU ID#: FALL 2022 Home #:

 Name: Traditional Candidate Work #:

 Address: Email:

-Entrance Requirements
+Entrance H Requirements

-1) Complete the admission application packet and submit a \$50.00 non-refundable fee (U.S. dollars) made payable to Nova Southeastern University (NSU).
+, 1 1) Complete the admission application packet and submit a \$50.00 non-refundable fee (U.S. dollars) made payable to Nova Southeastern University (NSU).

-- 2) Official transcripts from all previously attended academic institutions.
-An official transcript indicating conferral of a bachelor's degree from a regionally accredited institution is required. - 3) A minimum 3.0 undergraduate GPA on a 4.0 scale, or a 3.5 graduate GPA on a 4.0 scale based upon a minimum of 18 semester hours that must be completed by the fall semester prior to the beginning of the doctoral program. - 4) Eighteen semester hours of coursework in psychology or score of 600 or higher on the GRE Psychology Test. - 5) Completion of the Graduate Record Examination (GRE) including verbal, quantitative, and analytical writing.
+· · ranscripts from all previously attended academ s degree from a regionally accredited institution An official transcript indicating conferral of a

+- A minimum 3.0 undergraduate GPA on a 4.0 scale, or a 3.5 graduate GPA on a 4.0 scale based upon a minimum of 18 semester hours that must be completed by the fall semester prior to the beginning of the doctoral program. - 4) Eighteen semester hours of coursework in psychology or score of 600 or higher on the GRE Psychology Test. - 5) Completion of the Graduate Record Examination (GRE) including verbal, quantitative, and analytical writing.
 A combination score greater than 297 for GRE verbal and quantitative score is preferred. - 6) Completion of 3 credit hours of statistics. - 7) Three academic or professional letters of reference. - 8) Application essay stating professional goals. - 9) Curriculum vita/resume.

-Coursework Sequence Prefix & No. Course Title Credits Yr/Sem HISTORY AND SYSTEMS OF PSYCHOLOGY Total: 18 C CONTENT AREAS IN SCIENTIFIC PSYCHOLOGY I 1 PSY 8100 Development: Child and Adolescent 1.5 2 PSY 8105 Development: Adult and Older Adult 1.5 3 PSY 8120 Cognitive/Affective Aspects of Behavior 3 4 PSY 8125 History and Systems of Psychology 3 5 PSY 8220 Biological Aspects of Behavior 3 6 PSY 8225 Social Aspects of Behavior 3 7 PSY 8305 Diversity Considerations in School Psychology 3 PSYCHOLOGICAL FOUNDATIONS Total: 7.5 8 PSY 8110 Psychology of Exceptional and At-Risk Children 3 9 PSY 8115 Child and Adolescent Psychopathology 3 10 PSY 8117 Adult Psychopathology 1.5 EDUCATIONAL FOUNDATIONS Total: 9 11 PSY 8135 Organization and Operation of Schools 3 12 PSY 8176 Academic/Behavioral Prevention and Intervention Strategies 3 13 PSY 8230 Instructional Strategies for Students with Diverse Learning Needs 3 INTERVENTIONS AND SPECIALIZED TECHNIQUES Total: 15 14 PSY 8150 Counseling Theories and Techniques with Lab 3 15 PSY 8165 Applied Behavioral Assessment and Intervention 3 16 PSY 8255 School Consultation Skills 3 17 PSY 8360 Contemporary Clinical Interventions for the School Psychologist 3 18 PSY 4442 Evidence-Based Treatment of Emotional and Behavioral Disorders 3 of Children and Adolescents
+Coursework Sequence Prefix & No. Course Title Credits Yr/Sem HISTORY AND SYSTEMS OF PSYCHOLOGY Total: 18 BASI C CONTENT AREAS IN SCIENTIFIC PSYCHOLOGY 1 PSY 8100 Development: Child and Adolescent 1.5 2 PSY 8105 Development: Adult and Older Adult 1.5 3 PSY 8120 Cognitive/Affective Aspects of Behavior 3 4 PSY 8125 History and Systems of Psychology 3 5 PSY 8220 Biological Aspects of Behavior 3 6 PSY 8225 Social Aspects of Behavior 3 7 PSY 8305 Diversity Considerations in School Psychology 3 PSYCHOLOGICAL FOUNDATIONS Total: 7.5 8 PSY 8110 Psychology of Exceptional and At-Risk Children 3 9 PSY 8115 Child and Adolescent Psychopathology 3 10 PSY 8117 Adult Psychopathology 1.5 EDUCATIONAL FOUNDATIONS Total: 9 11 PSY 8135 Organization and Operation of Schools 3 12 PSY 8176 Academic/Behavioral Prevention and Intervention Strategies 3 13 PSY 8230 Instructional Strategies for Students with Diverse Learning Needs 3 INT TERVENTIONS AND SPECIALIZED TECHNIQUES Total: 15 14 PSY 8150 Counseling Theories and Techniques with Lab 3 15 PSY 8165 Applied Behavioral Assessment and Intervention 3 16 PSY 8255 School Consultation Skills 3 17 PSY 8360 Contemporary Clinical Interventions for the School Psychologist 3 18 PSY 4442 Evidence-Based Treatment of Emotional and Behavioral Disorders 3 of Children and Adolescents